Icinga/icinga-doc/markdown/en/eventhandlers.md

 proactively fix problems before anyone is notified.
 Some other uses for event handlers include:

--   Restarting a failed service

--   Entering a trouble ticket into a helpdesk system

--   Logging event information to a database

--   Cycling power on a host\*

--   etc.

 \* Cycling power on a host that is experiencing problems with an auomated script should not be implemented lightly.
 Consider the